Hem Chandra Chowdhury: Death and legacy

-Chowdhury died in Varanasi in 1915, aged 82.
+Choudhury died in Varanasi in 1915, aged 82.
 After his death Hemnagar Union was renamed after him.
 Hemnagar Union, as of 2001, has 36,517 inhabitants.

-After Hemchandra Chowdhury's death, his successors crossed the country in fear of communal riots during the partition of India and Pakistan in 1946.
+After Hemchandra Choudhury's death, his successors crossed the country in fear of communal riots during the partition of India and Pakistan in 1946.
 Shyamkanta Ganguly and his son Kamal Ganguly went to Hemnagar, but during the war of 1965, they also emigrated.
 During the Bangladesh War of Liberation, the Rajbari of Hemanagar was used as a shelter for the freedom fighters.

+His current successors are living as a middle class live his great grandson (Gopesh Chandra Choudhury(1944-2023)) was serving as a veteran in indian air force and his great great grandson is a reputed physiotherapist in the district Kanpur of Uttar Pradesh.

-His descendants currently live in parts of Bangladesh and West Bengal.
-In West Bengal, they married into Maharaja (King) Kaliprasad Mukhopadhayay's family and the Tagore family, of which Rabindranath Tagore became the first Asian to win the Nobel Prize in Literature.
+His descendants currently live in parts of Bangladesh, West Bengal and Other parts of the country Indiathey married into Maharaja (King) Kaliprasad Mukhopadhayay's family and the Tagore family, of which Rabindranath Tagore became the first Asian to win the Nobel Prize in Literature.